magnet/metered-rs/README.md

 ### The `metered` attribute

 `#[metered(registry = YourRegistryName, registry_expr = self.wrapper.my_registry)]`

 `registry` is mandatory and must be a valid Rust ident.

 `registry_expr` defaults to `this.metrics`, alternate values must be a valid Rust expression.

 ### The `measure` attribute

 Single metric:

 `#[measure(path::to::MyMetric<u64>)]`

 or:

 `#[measure(type = path::to::MyMetric<u64>)]`

 Multiple metrics:

 `#[measure([path::to::MyMetric<u64>, path::AnotherMetric])]`

 or

 `#[measure(type = [path::to::MyMetric<u64>, path::AnotherMetric])]`

 The `type` keyword is allowed because other keywords are planned for future extra attributes (e.g, instantation options).

 When `measure` attribute is applied to an `impl` block, it applies for every method that has a `measure` attribute.
 If a method does not need extra measure infos, it is possible to annotate it with simply `#[measure]` and the `impl` block's `measure` configuration will be applied.

+The `measure` keyword can be added several times on an `impl` block or method, which will add to the list of metrics applied.
+Adding the same metric several time will lead in a name clash.

 ### Design